vbuterin/blog/posts/plonk.md

 <img src="../../../../images/plonk-files/Tradeoffs.png" class="padded" />
 </center><br>

-What this means is that use cases that require different tradeoffs between proof size and security assumptions (or developers that have different ideological positions about this question) can still share the bulk of the same tooling for "arithmetization" - the process for converting a program into a set of polynomial equations that the polynpomial commitments are then used to check.
+What this means is that use cases that require different tradeoffs between proof size and security assumptions (or developers that have different ideological positions about this question) can still share the bulk of the same tooling for "arithmetization" - the process for converting a program into a set of polynomial equations that the polynomial commitments are then used to check.
 If this kind of scheme becomes widely adopted, we can thus expect rapid progress in improving shared arithmetization techniques.

 ## How PLONK works